MunskyGroup/Vo_et_al_2023_Matlab/README.md

 "PlottingResults.m" provides commands to make the final figures for the paper, plus additional analyses that were left out of the original manuscript, but which might be of interest to some readers.

 # Ongoing Efforts

-A broader array of model generation and fitting tools (including graphical interface) is under development.
-A current version can be accessed at: https://github.com/MunskyGroup/SSIT
+A broader array of model generation and fitting tools (including graphical interface) is under continual development.
+The current version can be accessed at: https://github.com/MunskyGroup/SSIT

 # Questions?